DPDK/dpdk/doc/guides/prog_guide/dev_kit_root_make_help.rst

 Compiling for Debug
 -------------------

-To compile the Intel® DPDK and sample applications with debugging information included and the optimization level set to 0, the EXTRA_CFLAGS environment variable should be set before compiling as follows:
+To compile the DPDK and sample applications with debugging information included and the optimization level set to 0, the EXTRA_CFLAGS environment variable should be set before compiling as follows:

 .. code-block:: console

     export EXTRA_CFLAGS='-O0 -g'

-The Intel® DPDK and any user or sample applications can then be compiled in the usual way.
+The DPDK and any user or sample applications can then be compiled in the usual way.
 For example:

 .. code-block:: console